muratk5n/thirdwave/en/README.md

 ---

-"@PlugPowerInc

-Liquid \#hydrogen has higher energy density than gas, making it the optimum way to deliver hydrogen to customers.
-Plug uses and sells the most efficient hydrogen liquefiers on the market"

----

 Reuters: "China's Xi starts 'epoch-making' Saudi visit..
 [CH] delegation is expected to sign deals this week worth $30 billion with Riyadh, Saudi state news agency SPA said...
 China, the world's biggest